empyriumz/Entanglement-Dynamics/README.md

 2. Jupyter lab (or notebook)
 3. Numpy, Scipy, Numba (all lastest version from Conda)

-If you want to try GPU and MPI versions, you'll need Cupy and mpi4py and dependencies therein.
+GPU and MPI versions need Cupy and mpi4py and dependencies therein.

 # TODO
 ~~GPU version for fast SVD and matrix dot.~~